 TEACHING & ADVISING

-COURSES I teach include International Human Rights Law, International Law, Comparative Law, Public Law, Concept of Justice, Global Democracy and Social Justice, International Relations, Comparative Politics, American Government, and American Constitution.
+I teach graduate and undergraduate courses including International Human Rights Law, International Law, Comparative Law, Public Law, Concept of Justice, Global Democracy and Social Justice, International Relations, Comparative Politics, American Government, and American Constitution.

-34 of my students have published their coursework in journals and blogs, including Harvard Human Rights Journal, Oxford Human Rights Hub, Oxford University Politics Blog, E-International Relations, and Intersect: The Stanford Journal of Science, Technology, and Society (indexed in Google Scholar), E-International Relations, and The Washington Times.
+45 of my students have published their coursework in journals, blogs, and newspapers, including Harvard Human Rights Journal Online, Oxford Human Rights Hub, Oxford University Politics Blog, Intersect: The Stanford Journal of Science, Technology, and Society (indexed in Google Scholar), E-International Relations, and The Washington Times.

 I am particularly interested in advising students on conducting research and publishing in the areas of international law, human rights, legal theory, democracy and democratic theory, international relations, monetary theory, and international political economy, drawing on feminist, critical race, critical class, postcolonial, and intersectional approaches.